Jupiter2600/CTI-tool/README.md

    - The script reads from a file (`list_ip.txt` or `list_domain.txt`).
    - Each line contains either an **IP address** or a **domain name**.
    - It automatically detects whether the input is an IP or a domain.
+   - The script can also read a malware name with `tag:malware`.

 2. **Analysis:**
    - The script queries multiple security APIs: